phucpebble/BIoT/README.md

-# Applying blockchain to help manage food safety on food supply chain
+# Applying blockchain for IoT to help manage food safety on food supply chain

 ### Overview